Vinícius Garcia

 Vinícius de Souza Garcia (born 20 January 1997), better known as Vinícius Garcia, is a Brazilian professional footballer who plays as a midfielder.

 Career

 Vinícius began his career as a professional at São Paulo B, which competed in the Copa Paulista in 2017.
 In 2018, he was still part of the champion squad of the Campeonato Brasileiro de Aspirantes.
 He also played for Bahia, Pelotas, Avaí, Juventus-SC, Próspera and Audax Rio, where he was a highlight of the Taça Rio runner-up team in 2023.
 He was hired by Ponte Preta to compete in 2023 Campeonato Brasileiro Série B.

 For the 2025 season, Garcia signed a contract with Mixto EC.
 In March, he transferred to Juventus-SC.
+In 2026, he competed in the Campeonato Gaúcho for Monsoon FC and the second tier of the Paraná state championship for AA Batel.